syncfusion-content/xamarin-docs/Xamarin/SfMaps/Layers.md

 ### Events

-The [`ShapeSelected`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShapeSelected_EV.html) event will be triggered when the map shapes are selected.
+The [`ShapeSelected`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShapeSelected_EV.html) event will be triggered when a map shape is selected.
 A corresponding model data is passed as an argument.
-ShapeSelected event has been deprecated.
+The ShapeSelected event has been deprecated.

-[`ShapeSelectionChanged`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShapeSelectionChanged_EV.html) event will be triggered when the map shapes selection changed with corresponding argument as model [`Data`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSelectedEventArgs~Data.html) and the selection state of the shape using [`IsSelected`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSelectedEventArgs~IsSelected.html) property
+The [`ShapeSelectionChanged`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShapeSelectionChanged_EV.html) event will be triggered when changing the the map shapes selection with corresponding argument as model [`Data`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSelectedEventArgs~Data.html).Selection state of the shape will be changed using the  [`IsSelected`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSelectedEventArgs~IsSelected.html) property

 {% tabs %}